Amartya-Azure-DE/Tokyo-Olympics-data-engineering-project/README.md

 ## Dataset Used

 This is an Olympic Games dataset that describes medals and athletes for Tokyo 2020.
 The data was created from Tokyo Olympics.
 More than 2,400 medals, and 11,000 athletes (with some personal data: date and place of birth, height, etc.) of the XXXII Olympic Games you can find here.
 Apart from it coaches and technical officials are present.

-Please, click on the ticker to the right top of the dataset to cast an upvote.
-It will help be on the top.

-Data:
+Data Source link and info: https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo

-medals_total.csv - dataset contains all medals grouped by country as here.
+1. medals_total.csv - dataset contains all medals grouped by country as here.
-- dataset includes general information on all athletes who won a medal.
+2. dataset includes general information on all athletes who won a medal.
-- dataset includes some personal information of all athletes.
+3. athletes.csv dataset includes some personal information of all athletes.
-3. athletes.csv

-- dataset includes some personal information of all coaches.
+4. coaches.csv dataset includes some personal information of all coaches.
 5. technical_officials - dataset includes some petonal information of all technical officials.